metal3-io/baremetal-operator/docs/api.md

 *userData* -- A reference to the Secret containing the user data to be passed to the host before it boots.

+*description* -- A human-provided string to help identify the host.

 ```
 ---
 apiVersion: v1